xbeat/Machine-Learning/README.md

 Python's import system is a powerful mechanism that allows you to organize and reuse code.
 It's the foundation for modular programming in Python, enabling developers to break down complex problems into manageable pieces.
 Let's explore how Python's import system works and how we can customize it to suit our needs.

+## Implementing Graph Data Structures in Python

+Graph Data Structure Fundamentals

+A graph is a non-linear data structure consisting of vertices (nodes) and edges connecting these vertices.
+In Python, we can implement a graph using adjacency lists, where each vertex maintains a list of its adjacent vertices, providing an efficient representation for sparse graphs.

 ## Univariate Analysis of Continuous Variables in Python

 Introduction to Univariate Analysis of Continuous Variables